Wittywizaard/Digital-Wallet-QA-UAT-Simulation/README.md

 Alerts sent for every transaction

-## 📊 Jira Execution (Backlog + Board)
+##  Jira Execution (Backlog + Board)
-Created backlog and organized work into sprints Tracked progress using To Do → In Progress → Done
+Created backlog and organized work into sprints.
+Tracked progress using To Do → In Progress → Done.